Aaron Rodgers lashes out against NFL, ‘woke mob’ in defense of vaccination status

 “I believe strongly in bodily autonomy and the ability to make choices for your body, not to have to acquiesce to some woke culture or crazed group of individuals who say you have to do something.
 Health is not a one-size-fits-all for everybody.
 And for me, it involved a lot of study in the offseason. … I put a lot of time and energy researching this and met with a lot of people to get the most information about the vaccines before I made my decision.”

-Rodgers said he could not take either the Moderna or Pfizer vaccines because he has an allergy to an ingredient in the mRNA vaccines made by those companies and that he was simply following an advisory from the Centers for Disease Control and Prevention.
+Rodgers said he could not take either the Moderna or Pfizer vaccines because he has an allergy to an ingredient in the mRNA vaccines made by those companies.
 Rodgers did not identify the specific allergy.

 His only option, he said, was the vaccine created by Johnson & Johnson, but he “had heard of multiple people who had had adverse events around getting the J&J … physical abnormalities around getting the J&J shot.
 And then, in mid-April, the J&J shot got pulled for clotting issues.
 So the J&J shot was not even an option at that point.”

+The Johnson & Johnson vaccine went back on the market within days because regulators determined its benefits outweigh its risks.

 After “talking to a lot of medical individuals and professionals,” Rodgers said he “found an immunization protocol that he could go through to best protect myself” that didn’t involve getting one of the three available vaccines.
-He said later that he also had consulted with podcaster Joe Rogan, his “now good friend” who claimed he treated his own bout with covid with ivermectin, a drug given to both humans and horses that the Food and Drug Administration has said is not an effective treatment for the disease.
+He said later that he also had consulted with podcaster Joe Rogan, his “now good friend” who claimed he treated his own bout with covid with ivermectin, an anti-parasitic intended for large animals that the Food and Drug Administration has said is not an effective treatment for the disease.
 Rodgers said he also had taken ivermectin, which can only be obtained with a prescription.

 “I’m thankful for people like Joe stepping up and using his voice,” Rodgers said.

-Rodgers said he petitioned the Packers and the NFL during the preseason to accept this alternate protocol — he “gathered over 500 pages of research on the efficacy of immunizations,” he said — but said he realized he would not win his argument when one of the Packers’ team doctors told him “it was impossible for an immunized person to get covid or spread covid … which we know now that that information is totally false.”
+Rodgers said he petitioned the Packers and the NFL during the preseason to accept this alternate protocol — he “gathered over 500 pages of research on the efficacy of immunizations,” he said — but said he realized he would not win his argument when one of the NFL’s doctors told him “it was impossible for a vaccinated person to get covid or spread covid … which we know now that that information is totally false.”
 Rodgers later decried that the league did not offer any opportunity to consider “alternative medicines.”

 Unvaccinated NFL players face stricter restrictions compared with vaccinated players and are tested for the coronavirus daily, and Rodgers said Friday he had been following those rules and that the Packers knew he was not vaccinated.
 He said his decision not to take one of the accepted vaccinations “was what’s best for my body. … My medical team advised me that the danger of me having an adverse event was greater than the risk of getting covid and recovering.
 So I made a decision in the best interest of my body.”

 Rodgers added that he was worried about the vaccines’ effect on his chances to father children.
+(The CDC advises that there is no evidence that coronavirus vaccines cause fertility problems.)

 Regarding the NFL’s coronavirus policies, Rodgers said “they were not based on science at all, they’re based purely on trying to out and shame people” and making unvaccinated people “feel like the most dangerous people in society.”
 He questioned why the league forces people to wear masks around vaccinated people and why unvaccinated people need to be tested every day when vaccinated people can spread the virus as well.